nasa/fprime/docs/getting-started.md

 cd GpsApp/Gps
 ```

-Next in this directory, we will create a file called *GpsComponentAi.xml* filled with the following text.
+Next, in this directory, we will create a file called *GpsComponentAi.xml* filled with the below text.
+This represents our Components design by defining
+the ports it uses to connect with other components and the files used to specify commands, telemetry, and events.
 As can be seen, we are creating our component
 to have 5 ports:

 #. **cmdRegOut**: an output port of *Fw::CmdReg* type used to register this component's commands with the command dispatcher